Farpel/Farpel.github.io/zotero.markdown

 **TIP:** Zotero is not a perfect system and can make errors in the bibliographic information. **Be sure to check the record in your Library for errors or missing information.**

-For more, watch the video below or read about [Saving Citations (U of T library guide)](https://guides.library.utoronto.ca/zotero/save-citations).
+For more, read about [Saving Citations (U of T library guide)](https://guides.library.utoronto.ca/zotero/save-citations).

 ### 5\.
 Creating Bibliographies